Knowing the foods that can help you poop is a great help to relieve constipation.

 - Green beans

 If your stomach can’t tolerate traditional beans, give a try with green beans.
-The good thing about green beans is that they are high in fiber, but lower in carbs and protein.
+The good thing about green beans is that they are high in fiber but lower in carbs and protein.
 Thus, they can fight constipation better.
-Other variants of beans have gassy side effects, but the green beans don’t have because it contains a little amount of fermentable sugars.
+Other variants of beans have gassy side effects, but green beans don’t because they contain a small amount of fermentable sugars.

 - Kiwi

-Fruits that contain more fruit sugar or fructose can cause gas that can make your tummy to bloat.
-Kiwi is different because it contains lower sugar, but high in fiber.
-Eating a cup of kiwi, you can obtain 5 grams of fiber and other nutrients like vitamin C needed by your body.
+Fruits that contain more fruit sugar or fructose can cause gas that can make your tummy bloat.
+Kiwi is different because it contains lower sugar, but is high in fiber.
+By eating a cup of kiwi, you can obtain 5 grams of fiber and other nutrients like vitamin C needed by your body.

 - Nuts and seeds